Pa’lante Fellowship Program

 The Pa’lante Fellowship Program provides a $1,000 scholarship to graduate students from underrepresented backgrounds.
 The need-based fellowship aims to provide underrepresented and/or first-generation students with mentorship for support in academic success and professional development.
 Students will receive mentoring from a faculty member who will provide social support and guide them through co-curricular activities like research experience, teaching experience, or internship.

 The program is part of Project upGRADS (Utilizing & Promoting Graduate Resources & Access for Disadvantaged Students), which is funded by the U.S. Dept. of Education’s Title V, pt.
 B, PPOHA program.
-If you have any questions, please contact Areli Gonzalez, Project Manager, at email@example.com.
+If you have any questions, please contact Luis Molina, Project Director, at email@example.com.

 - Must be enrolled in a master’s degree program at Cal State Fullerton (Doctoral, Credential, and Certificate students are not eligible); the program must be within the college of Engineering and Computer Science, Health and Human Development, Humanities and Social Sciences, or Natural Sciences and Mathematics.

-- Must have a Free Application for Federal Student Aid (FAFSA) or California Dream Act (CDA) on file and demonstrate a need of $1,000.
+- Must have a Free Application for Federal Student Aid (FAFSA) or California Dream Act (CDA) on file and demonstrate a need of at least $1,000.